Leegenux/Leegenux.github.io/source/_drafts/understanding-pe-format.md

-Each PE file has a header, and you can dig out much crucial information from this tiny part.

 ## Byte Order

 Before we cut into the theme, let's prepare ourselves for correctly reading the byte stream.
 As known to us all, the Intel CPUs all comply to the little endian byte order, whose standard has a great influence on the PC market.
-So bear in mind that the byte sections I'm gonna show to you are all little endian.
-That's for every data unit as the offset grows, the bit gets less and less significant.
+So bear in mind that the byte sections I'm gonna show to you are all little endian ordering.
+That's for every data unit, as the offset grows, the byte gets less and less significant.
 Hopefully the illustration above will help you get over some confusion later.

+Each PE file has a header, and you can dig out much crucial information from this tiny part.
+The definitions of the headers serve as references when needed, so there is no need to memorize them all.

 First of all, there are **DOS header**